Weardale Museum and High House Chapel

 The Weardale Museum combines an outstanding museum of local heritage with one of the finest 18th-century Wesleyan chapels in England, where John Wesley preached 13 times.

-The volunteer-run museum explores the rich history of Weardale through the centuries.
+The volunteer-run museum explores the rich history of Weardale throughout the centuries.
 See a recreated lead miner's kitchen, where you can handle (and wonder about) everyday objects from long ago.

 Learn about the arduous lives led by the miners and their families.
 One of the museum highlights is the Weardale Tapestry, a 16-foot wallhanging made by local craftspeople depicting scenes from Weardale's history as a timeline.